Now in betaPacific, SSA, S. Asia

 Do I get a certificate?

-Drills isn't a certificate program — that's CIPFA and ACCA's territory, and they do it well.
+Drills isn't a certificate program; that's CIPFA and ACCA territory, and they do it well.
 Drills makes you better at the daily work.
 Many teams use Drills alongside a CIPFA Certificate or Diploma, not instead of one.

 Is this aligned to the current IPSAS standards?

-Yes — Drills covers IPSAS 1 through the most recent issued standards, including IPSAS 41 (Financial Instruments), 43 (Leases), and the public-sector-specific standards (23, 24, 32).
-Updates are pushed as standards are revised.
+Yes.
+Drills covers IPSAS 1 through the most recently issued standards, including IPSAS 41 (Financial Instruments), 43 (Leases), and the public-sector-specific standards (23, 24, 32).
+Updates are pushed as the standards are revised.

 Yes.
 Ministry plans cover unlimited staff in one entity, with a dashboard for the Director of Accounts.
-We also offer donor-funded pricing for governments where adoption is being supported by an international donor.
+Donor-funded pricing is available where adoption is being supported by an international partner.

 What if I want one-on-one help on something specific?